heptarch/heptarch.github.io/drafts/tarkovsky.md

 opoponax, frankincense, rose and osmanthus, of ambrette and musk, would float into the closet and colour my dreams.
 I have never slept so richly.
-But the riches of Florence would soon recede into the background and others take their place.</p>
+But the riches of Florence would soon recede into the background and others take their place.

 <figure>
     <div style="text-align:center"><img src